Apologies in advance for the preachy tone of this article.

 I've had reports in the past where kids have deleted the app by accident when playing on their parents iPad.
 If you delete the app then you will delete all the maps - permanently.
 There is no 'special' place that iThoughts can save important information to guard against this.

 In the menu under the 'gear' toolbar button is an option called 'Save Archive'.
-This will take all your maps and zip them up into a single archive file then send that archive over into another app.
+This will take all the maps stored locally on your device plus any maps stored in the iThoughts iCloud folder and zip them up into a single archive file then send that archive over into another app.
 Typically you would use this to send the archive into your Dropbox app - or perhaps your Evernote app.
 Those apps will then take care of uploading the archive into the cloud - and most importantly - off your device.

 The archive file is simply a zip file containing a folder structure of .itmz files.
 To recover a map, unzip it on your desktop, locate the map and send it back into iThoughts.

 You can recover all the maps within the archive in a single operation by sending the zip file itself back into iThoughts.
 The contents of the archive will be restored into a new folder - your existing maps are not overwritten.